 Now, I’ve written at least twenty blog posts in my head, waiting for just the right topic to put my reclusion into remission.

-I could have written about how through that journey, I learned I suffered from cryptosporidiosis, hypothyroidism, activated Epstein-Barre and a tick-borne disease called Babesia.
+I could have written about how through that journey, I learned I suffered from cryptosporidiosis, hypothyroidism, activated Epstein-Barr and a tick-borne disease called Babesia.
 Or I could have written about my epic breastfeeding saga or my recipe for Pronto Paleo Pizza Packs.
 But, none felt right for a re-emergence.

 No, for my triumphant return to the blogosphere, I chose to write about…